Maha Shivaratri in Nepal

 Shivaratri is one of the best cultural festivals to experience with locals

-Nepalese people are very open to having people enjoy and experience their way of life including their festivals.
+Nepali people are very open to having people enjoy and experience their way of life including their festivals.
 If you are planning to visit to Nepal, going a little early if possible to catch Shivaratri is highly recommended.
+Do take a look at my Kathmandu heritage walks which show you how have a great walk from Pashupatinath to Boudhanath.

 It’s simply a great festival to join in and experience a different culture at it’s most celebrant.